teknomo/MetroManilaTrafficAccidentData/README.md

 # MetroManilaTrafficAccidentData
 Metro Manila Traffic Accident Data 2005 - Q1 2017
+Use Key field to connect the data

+Spatial Data:
-First batch: 500,000 locations of traffic accidents in Metro Manila.
+* First batch: 500,000 locations of traffic accidents in Metro Manila.
-Second batch: 457,348 locations of traffic accidents in Metro Manila.
+* Second batch: 457,348 locations of traffic accidents in Metro Manila.
 This spatial data is useful to test geocoding strategy.
 For instance, Google Map would only allow maximum of 2500 request per day.

+Time and Classification:
+* Time in Excel date-time format
+* Classification:
+  * 1 = Damage to Property
+  * 2 = Non-Fatal Injury
+  * 3 = Fatal